 In all cases, invitations to interview or audition for these identified degree programs are extended by the academic departments at their discretion.
+All departments reserve the right to interview applicants or request additional documentation.

 Acceptance for Admission and Advanced Deposit All applicants for admission to the University must submit the following: